Call (888) 883-2483

 Diabetes and Service Connection

-Diabetes mellitus is a very common condition that Veterans suffer from, but it’s not always apparent that they could be entitled to VA benefits for diabetes.
-This is because diabetes can be the result of numerous conditions.
-As a result, it could be secondarily service connected to another service connected condition.
+Diabetes mellitus is a very common condition that many Veterans suffer from which affects blood sugar levels, but it’s not always apparent that they could be entitled to VA benefits for their complications of diabetes.
+This is because diagnosis of diabetes can be the result of numerous conditions.
+As a result, it could be secondarily service connected to another service-connected condition when viewed in your medical records.

 Diabetes is a condition in which the body does not properly produce or use insulin.
 Insulin is necessary to convert sugar into energy.
 Some people can manage their diabetes through a restricted diet, while others require daily insulin injections.
 The more severe the symptoms, the higher the VA evaluation and disability compensation.